nrvnrvn/secreter/README.md

 * Secret Encryption Config must reside in the same namespace as the operator.
 Configs created in other namespaces will be ignored.
 * Secret Encryption Config contains only public data needed for encryption.
 It is safe to be stored outside of the cluster.
 You can either store it as a file or fetch dynamically upon encrypting the Secret or updating an Encrypted Secret.
+* Secret Encryption Config does not contain secret information required for decryption.
+It only contains necessary references to Kubernetes Secrets containing such information (like keystores, private keys and KMS credentials).
+It is recommended to set up appropriate RBAC roles and bindings to limit access to sensitive information and permit read-only access to Secret Encryption Configs to those groups of people and service accounts that will be involved in encryption.
 * Config's `.status.publicKey` is used for encryption.
 Depending on the provider used it will keep either public key or some other form of public data required for encryption.
 * Multiple secret encryption configs may be created for better segregation of secrets.